 - a.
-The governance of the IPTN system is executed by the MMM as the mandated local government Executive Director at an appropriate management seniority level. - b.
-The executive performance of each individual component of the IPTN is executed as outsourced structured such that specific parties are identified for specific tasks: - normal procurement process. - private companies in accordance to the standard procurement regulations of the City. - The City may perform some functions internally and not outsource it should it be within its mandated powers. - ii.
+The governance of the IPTN system is executed by the MMM as the mandated local government institution.
+MMM will perform the governance function internally by means of a new department established by the City specifically for this purpose, or as a section of an existing department.
+For the purpose of this document, this internal department is referred to as the MMM IPTN Management Unit.
+The IPTN MU to be established by the City will be headed by an Executive Director at an appropriate management seniority level. - b.
+The executive performance of each individual component of the IPTN is executed as outsourced contracted functions under the supervision of the IPTN MU.
+The outsourced contracts structured such that specific parties are identified for specific tasks: - The operational function related to the provision of bus services is contracted to the affected parties, namely the taxi and the bus industries from which the passenger demand is withdrawn and transferred to the IPTN system, which is contracted as a once-off 12-year maximum period negotiated contract as provided by special legislation.
+Once the maximum of 12-year contract has terminated, a competitive bidding process will be followed as the normal procurement process. - All other functions (i.e. with the exception of the bus operations) will be contracted to private companies in accordance to the standard procurement regulations of the City. - The City may perform some functions internally and not outsource it should it be within its mandated powers.

+ii.
 Statutory provisions: Affected operators and negotiated contract